miaoxw/RaspberryRouter/Wireless Router/Setup Instruction.md

 	sudo chkconfig --add hostapd
 	sudo chkconfig --add isc-dhcp-derver

-If necessary, you may define in which levels these services start up.
+If necessary, you may define in which levels these services start up, with extra options like `--level 3,4,5`.